AHCIP coverage within Canada

 All provinces and territories participate in reciprocal hospital agreements.
 The hospital rates payable under legislation and these agreements are established on an annual basis.

-Payment for hospital services are limited to those "goods and services if provided in Alberta would be insured services," and only covers those services if they are provided in a publicly funded hospital.
-As such, reimbursement for private facility fees, goods or services (such as private MRIs) is not permitted.
-In addition, the AHCIP does not cover food, lodging, transportation or other costs related to the obtaining of health services outside of Alberta.
+Payment for hospital services are limited to those goods and services that if provided in Alberta would be insured services, and only covers those services if they are provided in a publicly funded hospital.
+Reimbursement for private-facility fees, goods, or services (such as private MRIs) is not permitted.